Why I Swapped My Miss England Crown For Scrubs To Fight COVID-19

 When I won in August of 2019, I carried on working at the hospital for two months.
 The Miss England organization did not pressure me to quit my job, but a day job is very demanding — and this title is like a full-time job.
 Here I was getting ready for Miss World, which means preparing for a talent round, going to the gym for the fitness round...
 When you've done a long shift at work, you go home and you don't really feel like opening your emails, going to the gym, or dressing up.
 It’s almost impossible to keep up with both.

-The way that I saw it was that I was going to have this title for just one year.
+The way I saw it was that I was going to have this title for just one year.
 It's a question of having one year where you've got all these opportunities and experiences that you might not get again, whereas you can work for the rest of your life.
 I was going to return to work this August and carry on being a doctor.

 Advertisement